endoflife-date/endoflife.date/products/mssqlserver.md

 CU: Cumulative Update

 The 2016 version was the last to which SP appeared.
 As of 2017, only CU updates will be available.

+## Extended Security Updates (ESU)

+For some releases, customers also have the option to purchase [Extended Security Updates (ESU)](https://learn.microsoft.com/en-us/lifecycle/faq/extended-security-updates).
+It includes Critical and/or Important security updates for a maximum of three years after the product's End of Extended Support date.
+Customers can also get technical support for the ESU period as long as they also have an active support plan.